codacy/chart/docs/infrastructure/eks-quickstart.md

 # Setting up an Amazon EKS cluster

-The repository folder <https://github.com/codacy/chart/tree/master/docs/quickstart/EKS> includes the terraform templates needed to create an EKS cluster from scratch, including all the necessary underlying infrastructure.
+The folder <https://github.com/codacy/chart/tree/master/docs/quickstart/EKS> in the Chart repository includes the Terraform templates needed to create an Amazon EKS cluster from scratch, including all the necessary underlying infrastructure.
 It includes the following infrastructure stacks:

 * **backend**: (Optional) S3 bucket for storing the Terraform state and the DynamoDB table for state locking.
 * **main**: EKS cluster, including all the network and node setup needed to go from zero to a fully functional EKS cluster.